hpihkala/polygon-metrics-node/README.md

 VALIDATOR_BOR=http://XXX:7071/debug/metrics/prometheus

 # URL to the Prometheus endpoint on your Validator Heimdall
+# If you run multiple sentry nodes, you can give several URLs separated by commas
 SENTRY_HEIMDALL=http://XXX:26660/metrics

 # URL to the Prometheus endpoint on your Validator Bor
+# If you run multiple sentry nodes, you can give several URLs separated by commas
 SENTRY_BOR=http://XXX:7071/debug/metrics/prometheus

+# Optional: You can give custom names to your multiple sentry nodes, separated by commas.
+# These correspond to the URLs passed and the number of entries must be the same.
+# If not given and there are multiple URLs configured, the VALIDATOR_NAME will be used with "-1", "-2", etc. appended.
+# SENTRY_BOR_NAMES=MyFirstName,MySecondName
+# SENTRY_HEIMDALL_NAMES=MyFirstName,MySecondName

 # Optional: How often to read and publish the metrics, in seconds.
 Default: `60` seconds
 # POLL_INTERVAL_SECONDS=60